JnthnWJ/MagicMirror/modules/MMM-Wallpaper/LOADING_INDICATOR_IMPLEMENTATION.md

 A visual loading indicator has been added to the MMM-Wallpaper module to provide user feedback during the batch loading process when processing multiple iCloud albums.
 This addresses the issue where users experienced long startup times without any visual indication that the system was working.

+**Important**: The loading indicator now only appears during the very first startup/initialization of the module.
+Subsequent photo loading operations (when the server fetches additional photos from albums) will not show the loading indicator, preventing interruption of the user's viewing experience while maintaining helpful feedback during initial module setup.

 ## Features Implemented

 ### 1. Visual Loading Indicator